-COLONIAL.
-A TEKRIFIC THUNDER STORM passed over Studholm, King's County, on the night of the 24th inst Rev. Elias Kierstead informs us that it continued for some four or five hours to rage with unabated fury.
-Tremendous crashes of thunder shook the heavens, and the rent clouds poured out continuous streams of blazing light until the very beasts of the field trembled with awful dread of impending danger.
+passed over Studholm, King's County, on the night of the 24th inst.
+Rev. Elias Kierstead informs us that it continued for some four or five hours to rage with unabated fury.
+Tremendons crashes of thunder shook the heavens, and the rent clouds poured out continuous streams of blazing light until the very beasts of the field trembled with awful dread of impending danger.
 A barn belonging to Mr. Seth Foster, containing farming utensils and other valuable articles, was fired by the electric, current and consumed to ashes.

-A new Presbyterian church is in progress of erection in the valley, near the Railway Station ; known as St. Stephen's Church, Rev. Mr. Cale, pastor.
-On Thursday the 25th inst., the foundation stone was laid by the Masonic Brotherhood of the city with all. laid by the Masonic Brotherhood of the city with an due formality.
-Grand Master R. J. Olinch, Esq, was master of ceremonies, and with a magnificent sil-ver trowel, manufactured for the occasion, prepared the bed and then placed the stone upon it.
-Bev.
-Dr. Donald offered an appropriate prayer, and Rev. Mr. Caie delivered the address.
-A multitude of people thronged the place to witness the imposing ceremonies, and to hear the splendid music of the band of H: M. 15th Reg.; which was in attendance on the occasion .--- Gov. Andrews of Mass., Mr. Langton, Auditor General of Canada, and other celebrities have recently made a visit to our city .- On Thursday last the down afternoon train from Shediac, when near Anagance, ran off the track.
-After plowing for some distance in the ground, it leaped down the embankment. about ten feet, carrying with it two of the freight cars, loaded with cattle, but leaving the passenger cars fortunately unharmed.
+A new Presbyterian church is in progress of creetion in the valley, near the Railway Station; known as St. Stephen's Church, Rev. Mr. Caie, pastor.
+On Thursday the 25th inst. the foundation stone was laid by the Masonic Brotherhood of the city with all due formality.
+Grand Master R. J. Clinch, Esq. was master of ceremonies, and with a magnificent silver trowel, manufactured for the occasion, prepared the bed and then placed the stone upon it.
+Rev. Dr. Donald offered an appropriate prayer, and Rev. Mr. Caie delivered the address.
+A multitude of people thronged the place to witness the imposing ceremonies, and to hear the splendid music of the band of H. M. 15th Reg., which was in attendance on the ocasion. - Gov. Andrews of Mass., Mr. Langton, Auditor General of Canada, and other celebrities have recently made a visit to our city.-On Thursday last the down afternoon train from Shediac, when near Anagance, ran off the track.
+After plowing for some distance in the ground, it leaped down the embankment about ten feet, carrying with it two of the freight cars, loaded with cattle, but leaving the passenger cars fortunately unharmed.
 The engineer, Mr. Moore, had his leg fractured.
-This catastrophe, which might have proved fatal to many lives, was occasioned by a disarrangement of the switch by some unknown murderous wretch .- Mr. Spencer, an inmate of the Lunatic Asylum, committed suicide on Thursday night last.
-He accomplished his mad purpose with a handkerchief tied around his peck and fasten ed to a nail in the window frame near his bed."
+This catastrophe, which might have proved fatal to many lives, was occasioned by a disarrangement of the switch by some unknown murderous wretch.-Mr. Spencer, an inmate of the Lunatic Asylum, committed suicide on Thursday night last.
+He accomplished his mad purpose with a handkerchief tied around his neck and fastened to a nail in the window frame near his bed.
 GRAND DIVISION.-The July Session of the Grand Division was held on Wednesday and Thursday last in the Provincial Buildings, Fredericton.
-In the ab-sence of the G. W. P. the chair was taken by R. T. Babbitt, Esq., M. P. P., G. W. A. On Thursday evening, a Public Temperance Meeting, under the auspices of the Grand Division, was held in the Free Baptist Church.
-The speakers were the Rev. Mr. Beckwith, O. D. Wetmore, Esq., P. G. W. P., and August, will do well by leaving their names at an or any other such scheme, there is no doubt.
-But carly day with W. H. Hall, at the Colonial Bookto pause and reflect.
-That the Mexicans are incapable of self-government is becoming more and more manifest.
-There are those who urge its annexation. to the United States ; but we have territory and di cordant elements enough already.
-ENGLISH AND FOREIGN.
+In the absence of the G. W. P., the chair was taken by R. T. Babbitt, Esq., M. P. P., G. W. A. On Thursday evening, a Public Temperance Meeting, under the auspices of the Grand Division, was held in the Free Baptist Church.
+The speakers were the Rev. Mr. Beckwith, O. D. Wetmore, Esq., P. G. W. P. and takes place in St. John, on the last Wednesday in October, and as matters of special importance will be then introduced it is desirable that the representatives should make such arrangements as will enable them to be present.
+Farmer, The Borderer of the 25th says, "the prospects that Sackville will, ere a very long time elapses, be con-nected by rail with the Shediac and St. John line, grow brighter every week.
+All arrearages have been honorably paid, and a large number of men are now working at different points between this place and the above mentioned line.
+The Company have now entered into possession of the land, through which the railway is to pass, and are serving the proprietors with notices, agreeably to the powers bestowed by to the act in aid of the construction of railways."